TaoStarlit/English/book/UMLFA.md

     - a bunch of grapes
     - synonyms: bouquet, posy, nosegay,
     - I have a bunch of flutes/flowers
+    - bundle [ˈbəndl]
+        - a collection of things, or a quantity of material, tied or wrapped up together.
-    - bundle
+        - a thick bundle of envelopes
+        - synonyms: bunch, roll, clump,
   2. psycholgist [sīˈkäləjist]  =  psychology  [sīˈkäləjē]
     - an expert or specialist in psychology.
     - Many cognitive psychologists also examine the effects of selective attention.
     - the scientific study of the human mind and its functions, especially those affecting behavior in a given context.
     - He studied Jungian and transpersonal psychology and took a special interest in allergic diseases.
     - synonyms: study of the mind, science of the mind
-- bundle: [ˈbəndl]
-    - a collection of things, or a quantity of material, tied or wrapped up together.
-    - a thick bundle of envelopes
-    - synonyms: bunch, roll, clump,

 - An automatic mechanism had been attached to the cage, delivering food to the pigeons at regular intervals with no reference whatsoever to the birds' behavior.
   1. whatsoever